medusa2112/HealiosHealth/replit.md

-✓ Review cards now scroll horizontally with fixed width (320px) for "All" category ✓ Maintained grid layout for specific category filters ✓ Hidden horizontal scroll bar while preserving scroll functionality ✓ Updated "All" filter to show all 9 reviews instead of limiting to 3
+✓ Review cards now scroll horizontally with fixed width (320px) for "All" category ✓ Maintained grid layout for specific category filters ✓ Hidden horizontal scroll bar while preserving scroll functionality ✓ Updated "All" filter to show all reviews instead of limiting to 3 ✓ Added 7 additional authentic customer reviews expanding from 9 to 16 total testimonials ✓ Created 1-2 extra reviews for each category (Energy, Beauty, Digestive, Prenatal, Children, Immunity, Stress, Minerals, Metabolism)
+✓ All new reviews feature realistic product experiences with specific flavor mentions and authentic timelines

 ## Advanced SEO Implementation (January 2025)